 While macro questions about rent growth remain, it is important to note that our funds do not need to experience significant rent growth to achieve our target IRR.
 In coastal markets, asset valuations assume tremendous year-over-year growth rates.
 If rent growth is slowed or stagnates for a significant stretch of an asset’s investment lifespan, returns can be crushed.
 However, given the wider spread between cap rates and borrowing costs coupled with more modest rent growth assumptions, returns on investment real estate in Pittsburgh are primarily a result of current cash flow.
 As such, our assets are positioned to perform well even during a prolonged period of stagnant rents, and we feel marginally more comfortable beginning to deploy capital into a potentially slow-growth environment as a result of this unique market dynamic.

 We are examining the data to develop an informed perspective on valuations

-While there are both numerator and denominator questions that remain unresolved today, we are paying attention to several key indicators to inform our perspective on valuations.
+While there are both numerator and denominator questions that remain unresolved today, Birgo Capital is paying attention to several key indicators to inform our perspective on valuations.